 5. Lyceum: the Astronomy Museum and the Camera Obscura

-This eclectic and imposing construction was built in order to become a university.
+This eclectic and imposing construction was built to become a university.
 But unfortunately, it never became one.

-Barkóczy Bishop, former patron of arts, proposed to found a university in Eger and he also started the construction.
+Barkóczy Bishop, the former patron of arts, proposed finding a university in Eger, and he also started the construction.
 Later, he was replaced by Count Károly Eszterházy, who even expanded the initial plans.
 The count was very devoted to this project even though sometimes he had to pay for the works using money from his own pocket.

-The building’s architecture comprises elements of Baroque, Rococco and Louis XVI styles.
+The building’s architecture comprises elements of Baroque, Rococo, and Louis XVI styles.

-Unfortunately, he was not allowed to establish here a university as the Royal Court from Vienna issued Ratio Educationis according which there would be just one university in Hungary and that it would be in Buda.
+Unfortunately, he could not establish a university here as the Royal Court from Vienna issued Ratio Educationis.
+There would be just one university in Hungary, and that would be in Buda.
 The purpose was to prepare productive and loyal subjects through an educational system sponsored by the state only.
-As Eger University was the project of the church, outside of the sate control, the Royal court could not allow the foundation of it.
+As Eger University was the church's project, outside of the state control, the Royal court could not allow the foundation of it.

-the chapel, the Examination Hall and the Archdiocesan Library.
-In the tower, one can see the original astronomical instruments that were purchased for the never-to-be-university but also one of the 3 camera obscura in the world.
+the chapel, the Examination Hall, and the Archdiocesan Library.
+In the tower, one can see the original astronomical instruments purchased for the never-to-be university and one of the 3 camera obscura in the world.